1900 Summer Olympics: Participating nations

+Debuting nations at the games included Argentina, Belgium, Bohemia, Cuba, Haiti, India, Mexico, Netherlands, Norway, Persia, Peru, Romania, Russia and Spain.

+Nations that participated in the previous games in Athens 1896 but were absent in Paris 1900 included Bulgaria and Chile.

+Austria and Hungary competed as two sovereign countries.
+The polity known as Austria-Hungary is mistakenly considered a single sovereign country, while in reality was two sovereign states in real union with a single monarch who was titled both emperor of Austria and king of Hungary.

-At the time, Bohemia was a part of the Austro-Hungarian Empire, while Australia, Canada and India were all part of the British Empire.
+At the time, Bohemia was part of Austria, while Australia, Canada and India were all part of the British Empire.

-Further to this, modern nations could be considered to have competed in some form in 1900, as Algeria, Croatia, Ireland, Poland and Slovakia had athletes compete, though these nations would not gain independence until many years later (Poland in 1918, the Republic of Ireland in 1922, Algeria in 1962, and Croatia and Slovakia in 1992).
+Further to this, modern nations could be considered to have competed in some form in 1900, as Algeria, Croatia, Ireland, Poland and Slovakia had athletes compete, though these nations would not gain independence until many years later (Poland in 1918, the Irish Free State in 1922, Algeria in 1962, and Croatia and Slovakia in 1992).

-Algeria sent four gymnasts who competed for France, while all of Ireland was part of Great Britain: Irish athletes competed in athletics, polo, sailing and tennis.
+Algeria sent four gymnasts who competed for France, while all of Ireland was considered a part of Great Britain: Irish athletes competed in athletics, polo, sailing and tennis.
 Further, a Polish fencer represented Russia, a Croatian fencer represented Austria, and two Slovakian athletes competed for Hungary.

 Number of athletes by National Olympic Committees

 The concept of "national teams" chosen by National Olympic Committees did not exist at this point in time.

 Medal count

 The 1900 Olympics is unique in being the only Olympic Games to feature rectangular medals, which were designed by Frédérique Vernon.
 Gilt silver medals were awarded for 1st place in shooting, lifesaving, automobile racing and gymnastics.
 Whilst 2nd place silver medals were awarded in shooting, rowing, yachting, tennis, gymnastics, sabre, fencing, equestrian and athletics.
 With 3rd place bronze medals being awarded in gymnastics, firefighting and shooting.
 In many sports, however, medals were not awarded.
 With most of the listed prizes were cups and other similar trophies.
 The International Olympic Committee has retrospectively assigned gold, silver and bronze medals to all competitors who earned 1st, 2nd and 3rd-place finishes, respectively, in order to bring early Olympics in line with current awards.

 For the first Olympic Games (until Antwerp in 1920), it is difficult to give the exact number of medals awarded to some countries, due to the fact that teams were composed of athletes from different countries.
 For Olympic Games before 1908 there is no universally accepted definition of nationality, and medal tables may vary depending on the chosen definition.
 For example, Australian Stanley Rowley competed as part of a team selected by the Amateur Athletic Association of England.
 The concept of "national teams" chosen by National Olympic Committees did not exist at this point in time.

 These are the top ten nations that won medals at the 1900 Games.